 Measures of physiological data are essential to understand diving mammal metabolism (Butler and Jones, 1997).
-Ideally, physiological parameters should be recorded from free-ranging animals diving voluntarily (Webb et al., 1998).
-However, accessing physiological data in situ, like cardiac response at the surface, from free-ranging animals in the open ocean remains difficult.
-The pinnipeds share their time between the sea and the land or ice (Harrison and Kooyman, 1968).
-This bimodal cycle coupled to their large size makes them a unique system to study physiological adaptations to deep dives, because the deployment and recovery of loggers are eased on land (Costa et al., 2004).
-Kooyman et al. (1968, 1971, 1973) were the first to access physiological data and calculate metabolic rate using a respiratory chamber on free-ranging Weddell seals, Leptonychotes weddellii, with man-made ice-hole experiments under semi-natural conditions.
+Ideally, physiological parameters should be recorded on free-ranging animals diving voluntarily (Webb et al., 1998).
+However, accessing physiological data in situ, like cardiac response at the surface, on free-ranging animals in the open ocean remains difficult.
+The pinnipeds share their time both at sea and on land or ice (Harrison and Kooyman, 1968).
+This bimodal cycle coupled to their large size makes them a unique system to study their physiological adaptations to deep dives, because the deployment and recovery of loggers are eased on land (Costa et al., 2004).
+Kooyman et al. (1968; 1971; 1973) were the first to access physiological data and calculate metabolic rate using a respiratory chamber on free-ranging Weddell seals, Leptonychotes weddellii, with the man-made ice-hole experiments under semi-natural conditions.

-Because of difficulties in employing this technique in situ in other marine species, methods based on heart rate have been used as a reliable indicator of field metabolic costs (Butler et al., 2004; McPhee et al., 2003; Ropert-Coudert et al., 2012).
-For instance, Weimerskirch et al. (2000) successfully used heart rate as a proxy for energy expenditure and instantaneous effort in flying wandering albatrosses, with the highest heart frequencies observed while albatrosses were walking on land and taking off.
-This method also provides advantages over the doubly labelled water (DLW) method in pinnipeds, as it provides an estimation of metabolic rate during specific activities, such as a dive cycle (Butler et al., 2004).
-The electrical approach, which measures the electrical signal of the heart, is the most common way to record heart rate in free-ranging diving mammals (Ropert-Coudert et al., 2012; Webb et al., 1998).
+Due to difficulties to employ this technique in situ on other marine mammals species, methods based on heart rate were used as a reliable indicator of field metabolic costs (Butler et al., 2004; McPhee et al., 2003; Ropert-Coudert et al., 2012).
+For instance, Weimerskirch et al. (2000) successfully used heart rate as a proxy of energy expenditure and instantaneous effort in flying wandering albatrosses, with the highest heart frequencies observed while albatrosses were walking on land and taking off.
+This method also provides advantages over doubly labelled water (DLW) in pinnipeds, since it provides an estimation of the metabolic rate of specific activities, such as those occurring during a dive cycle (Butler et al., 2004).
+The electric approach, which measures the electrical signal of the heart, is the most common way to record heart rate in free-ranging diving mammals (Ropert-Coudert et al., 2012; Webb et al., 1998).

-Heart rate studies on elephant seals with the electrical method showed that during diving, they exhibited bradycardia.
+Heart rate studies on elephant seals with an electric method showed that during diving, they exhibited bradycardia.
 Heart rate rapidly decreased by 50-80% at the beginning of the dive and remained low while the seal was submerged (Andrews et al., 1997).
-Hindell and Lea (1998) recorded extreme bradycardia, with heart rate reaching 2 beats min-1 in 23 dives.
+Hindell and Lea (1998) recorded extreme bradycardia with heart rate reaching 2 beats.min-1 in 23 dives.
 Heart rate then increased gradually as the seal rose to the surface (Andrews et al., 1997).
-Bradycardia, apnoea and vasoconstriction of the peripheral system constitute the dive response in pinnipeds (Harrison and Kooyman, 1968).
-However, the electrical method requires the fixation of an electrode into the body, which can cause complications in the field (Ropert-Coudert et al., 2012).
+Bradycardia, apnoea and vasoconstriction of the peripheral system constitutes the dive response in pinnipeds (Harrison and Kooyman, 1968).
+However, the electrical method requires the fixation of an electrode into the body which can cause complications in the field (Ropert-Coudert et al., 2012).